2 motorcycle theft suspects arrested in Lamitan City

-POLICEMEN of Lamitan City, Basilan have arrested in separate law enforcement operations the two suspects involved in motorcycle theft hours after the incident occurred, an official said Monday, November 10, 2025.
+POLICE in Lamitan City, Basilan, arrested in separate law enforcement operations two suspects involved in a motorcycle theft just hours after the incident occurred, an official said Monday, November 10.

 Police Lieutenant Colonel Elmer Solon, Lamitan City police chief, identified the arrested suspects as alias Kidlat, 19, and alias Anami, 27, both residents of Maluso town, Basilan.